SEI-R-2-22/u4_lesson_django_REST_API/README.md

 functionality.
 It has a lot of advantages over just sending a JSON response, not to mention a nice interface.
-It will even generate an administrator interface for you to interact with your API in the browser - so you don't need to use Postman!
+It will even generate an administrator interface for you to interact with your API in the browser - so you don't need to use Insomnia!
 It is also very customizable, so if you want to change how your API renders, you can probably do it!

 It is also very widely used - it is used by Mozilla, Red Hat, Heroku,